How to Create a Slytherin Room without Painting the Walls Green

 Decorative Greenery

 Despite being underneath the water, the Slytherin common room was decorated with garlands of greenery that ran at the top of the wall underneath the heavy moldings.
-I paired two of these inexpensive garlands from Amazon, and they look great in my Harry Potter lounge.
+I braided three of these inexpensive garlands from Amazon, and they look great in my Harry Potter lounge.

 Don’t constrain yourself with the garlands, though.
 Sprinkle greenery throughout.
 Moss in particular looks very Slytherin.